Mark Hertsgaard

-Mark Hertsgaard (born 1956) is an American journalist and the co-founder and executive director of Covering Climate Now.
+Mark Hertsgaard (born 1956) is an American journalist, the co-founder and executive director of Covering Climate Now.
 He is the environment correspondent for The Nation, and the author of seven non-fiction books, including Earth Odyssey (1998) and Hot: Living Through the Next Fifty Years on Earth (2011).

 He has covered climate change, politics, economics, the press, and music since 1989.
 His best-known work as an author is On Bended Knee: The Press and the Reagan Presidency (1988), which described the way the Reagan White House "deployed raw power and conventional wisdom to intimidate Washington's television newsrooms."
-He has also written for magazines and newspapers such as The Guardian, Vanity Fair, Scientific American,Time, Harper’s, and Le Monde.
-He has been a commentator for the public radio programs Morning Edition, Marketplace, and Living on Earth, and taught writing at Johns Hopkins and the University of California, Berkeley.
-Hertsgaard lives in San Francisco.
+Hertsgaard has also written for magazines and newspapers such as The Guardian, Vanity Fair, Scientific American,Time, Harper's, and Le Monde.
+He has been a commentator for the public radio programs Morning Edition, Marketplace, and Living on Earth, and taught writing at Johns Hopkins University and the University of California, Berkeley.
+Hertsgaard lives in San Francisco, California.